Statutes and regulations

 For current SNAP recipients, the disqualification must be imposed by the second month following the disqualification decision.
 If DHS fails to do so, an agency error overpayment is established.

 Notice of adverse action.
-Adverse actions are those having a negative effect on a household’s ability to participate in the SNAP program, other than intentional program violations, which require the agency to take the special actions described above.
+Adverse actions are those having a negative effect on a unit’s ability to participate in the SNAP program, other than intentional program violations, which require the agency to take the special actions described above.

 To be adequate, the notice must contain: